-Bob Grese serves as Director of the Matthaei Botanical Gardens and Nichols Arboretum.
-His teaching and research involve ecologically-based landscape design and management that respects the cultural and natural history of a region.
+Bob Grese is Professor Emeritus of Environment and Sustainability.
+His interests include ecologically-based landscape design and management that respects the cultural and natural history of a region.
 Grese is particularly interested in the restoration and on-going management of urban wilds and the role such lands can play in re-connecting children and families with nature.
 He has long been fascinated by the work of early designers such as Jens Jensen and Ossian Cole Simonds who borrowed from the native landscape in their work, as there is much to be learned about their designs and their fate over time.
-He has a growing interest in green roofs and other low impact design strategies.

 M.S.L.A., University of Wisconsin (landscape architecture)

 Garden Club of America, Honorary Director

 Washtenaw County Natural Areas Technical Advisory Board, Member